Food and stress are related!! Have you heard about the term stress eating?

 My meal plan for de-stressing

 I had a tough day.
-After dropping my daughter home, although she was down with cough and fever, I had to rush back to office to finish my work early.
+After dropping my daughter home, although she was down with cough and fever, I had to rush back to the office to finish my work early.
 But that is not going to happen today as 2-3 emergencies strike me at the same time.
-I again rush to get back home as soon as possible when I realise, my cook might be off on a leave, my arm is not fully healed and I have a splitting headache.
-My chest starts to burn with an unbelievable pressure, a guilt building up – guilt of ignoring my family, my responsibilities.
+I again rush to get back home as soon as possible when I realize, my cook might be off on a leave, my arm is not fully healed and I have a splitting headache.
+My chest starts to burn with an unbelievable pressure, a pang of guilt building up – the guilt of ignoring my family, my responsibilities.
 Tears threaten to burst out of my eyes, but I have no time to tend to them.

 Without changing my clothes, I rush to the fridge for help.
 I find –